 Mulled Hibiscus Tea

 Last week I promised you my alternative to mulled wine.
 I bet you thought it was going to be alcohol free mulled cider or something like that.
 Surprise, surprise it’s Mulled Hibiscus Tea or Imitation mulled wine as hubby jokingly dubbed it.

 You all know how much I love tea!
 Because hibiscus is red and festive looking I thought if there’s any tea that would go well with my homemade mulling spices it would be hibiscus.
 I was spot on!

 Winter is not my favourite season.
 Ok that was putting it mildly, let me rephrase.
 I loathe winter!
 When winter rolls around I wish I were a bear and had the opportunity to hibernate.

 I’m really loving experimenting with my homemade mulling spices, they’re are so versatile.
-You can use them to make mulled wine, cider, mulled hibiscus tea or even mulled coconut milk for the kids.
+You can use them to make mulled kombucha, wine, cider, mulled hibiscus tea or even mulled coconut milk for the kids.